nsalerni/gemi.nvim/README.md

 A Neovim plugin for seamless integration with Google's gemini-cli, providing an intuitive interface to interact with Gemini AI directly from your editor.

+*Note: This is not an official Google product.*

 ## Features

 - 🚀 **Easy Installation**: Automatically installs gemini-cli and dependencies